Bigc7292/eva_eva/docs/architecture.md

 User Action -> Frontend -> API Service -> VAPI/Twilio/Mailjet
 VAPI/Twilio/Mailjet -> API Service -> Database -> Frontend -> User
 ```

+## Contact Profile Structure

+- Name (required)
+- Phone number (required)
+- Email (optional, can be empty)
+- Transcripts from calls (optional, empty array by default)
+- Summaries from calls (optional, empty array by default)
+- MP4 audio files from calls (optional, empty array by default)

+> Each profile is created with at least name and phone number.
+Other fields are added or updated as data becomes available (e.g., after a call).
+Utility functions are provided to update transcripts, summaries, and audio files.

 ## Environment Variables